Readit News logoReadit News

 kwkelly commented on Trying out Zed after more than a decade of Vim/Neovim sgoel.dev/posts/trying-ou... · Posted by u/siddhant

-Lyngbakr · 8 months ago
+Lyngbakr · a year ago

 Zed needs a full helix bindings support and helix needs plugins.
 Both are so close!